 Anisotropic Conductive Adhesives - ACA

-Attaching LCD drivers to LCD panels is one example for using ACF with chip on glass bonding (COB).
+Attaching LCD drivers to LCD panels is one example for using ACF with chip on glass bonding (COG).
 In contrast to most other bonding methods, ACF bonding is reworkable.
 The defective component can be removed and the glass panel can be cleaned.
 Then new ACF preforms are placed either by an ACF module or manually by using a pair of tweezers.